neams-th-coe/cardinal/doc/content/start.md

 !alert warning
 Some of Cardinal's submodule are not open source.
-Do *not* use `git submodule update --init` to fetch all of the submodules unless you have been granted access for all the closed-source dependencies in [table1].
+Do *not* use `git submodule update --init` to fetch all of the submodules unless you have been granted access for all the closed-source dependencies.

 #### Set Environment Variables
   id=env